Tangle Floer homology and cobordisms between tangles: Parametrized Cerf decomposition

 In order to do so, we apply generic homotopies similar to Reidemeister II and Reidemeister III fold-crossings in \cite[p.11, p.12]{GK} [See Figures~\ref{fig:ReidmII} and~\ref{fig:ReidmIII}].
 The only difference is that we also have paths consisting of the critical points of $g$.
-Let $m$ and $M$ denote the minimum and maximum value of $g$ over its critical points.
-First, we apply Reidemeister III to make sure that if $G_t(p)=G_t(p')$ for points $p,p'\in\mathrm{Crit}_W(G_t)$ with $\mathrm{ind}(p)=\mathrm{ind}(p')=2$ then either $G_t(p)=G_t(p')<m$ or $G_t(p)=G_t(p')>M$.
-Using Reidemeister II we can then arrange for $\{G_t\}_{t\in[0,1]}$ to satisfy the required conditions.
-Note that the family $\{G_t\}_{t\in[0,1]}$ remains indefinite and almost ordered under these homotopies.\\
+Assume that for some $c\in [0,1]$, there are index $2$ critical points $p$ and $p'$ of $G_c$, such that $G_c(p)=G_c(p')=d$ and $d<m'$.
+There is a critical point $q\in\mathrm{Crit}(g)$ so that $G_c$ has no critical value in the interval $(d,g(q))$.
+For sufficiently small $\delta>0$, consider paths of index $2$ critical points